 A new international study has found increased mortality rates from COVID-19 among people with chronic liver disease and cirrhosis and has called for patients with worsening liver function to be tested for coronavirus.

 The researchers, led by teams at Oxford University Hospitals NHS Foundation Trust and the University of North Carolina, set up an international registry (the EASL supported COVID-hep registry, see below) to collect clinical details of patients with chronic liver disease and cirrhosis who develop COVID-19.
 Between 25 March 2020 and 20 April 2020, 152 cases were submitted to the registry, over 95% of which were hospitalised.
 Patients with cirrhosis had poor outcomes with an overall death rate of 40 percent.
 Those with advanced disease called decompensated cirrhosis had the highest rate of death (between 43 and 63 percent), compared with 12 percent for patients with liver disease but without cirrhosis.

-As of 19 June, according to the week 12 report (downloadable), data collected (combined with data from SECURE-cirrhosis, who are covering the Americas, China, Japan, and Korea) has grown to 833 cases, from at least 31 countries, including 151 liver transplant recipients.
-Browse the weekly updates.
+As of 27 July, data collected (combined with data from SECURE-cirrhosis who are covering the Americas, China, Japan, and Korea) has grown to 1,074 submissions, constituting 1,018 cases and 203 deaths; 455 with cirrhosis

 Care of patients with liver disease during the COVID-19 pandemic: EASL-ESCMID Position Paper

 EASL-ESCMID Position Paper: a review, six months into the pandemic